tsmbland/andi_challenge/README.md

 -	Task 3: segmentation of trajectories

 The CNN architecture used here is based on that used in Granik et al., 2019 (ref below), and I thank the authors of that study for making their code freely available.
-As well as some minor changes to hypreparameters and model training (as outlined in the code), I've made some major modifications to the original methods which I believe improve performance and applicability to real data:
+As well as some minor changes to hyperparameters and model training (as outlined in the code), I've made some major modifications to the original methods which I believe improve performance and applicability to real data:
 - Consideration of tracks of all lengths (5-1000+ steps) with a single model
 - Training models on tracks with variable signal to noise ratio (permitting inference without prior information about SNR)
 - Segmentation of trajectories switching between diffusion modes (currently limited to single length tracks with one switch, but I plan to extend this)